thunderbird/thunderbird-android/docs/engineering/rfcs/0008-portable-profile-data-format.md

 Portable export lets the user choose complete mail accounts, settings and profile data, or both.
 Every included mail account is exported as a full account archive.
-Partial, filtered, and incremental archives are deferred to the future synchronization project because PDPArchive `-01` [section 4.2](https://datatracker.ietf.org/doc/html/draft-ietf-mailmaint-pdparchive-01#section-4.2) does not define a complete interoperable incremental contract.
+Partial, filtered, and incremental archives are deferred to the future synchronization project because PDPArchive `-02` [section 4.2](https://datatracker.ietf.org/doc/html/draft-ietf-mailmaint-pdparchive-02#section-4.2) does not define a complete interoperable incremental contract.
 A POP3-containing Global Database migration requires successful creation and verification of the mail part, unless the user declines it after an explicit warning.
 Settings/profile export is not a cutover prerequisite.
 An IMAP mail export remains user-requested and non-blocking.

-PDPArchive `-01` does not fully define non-IMAP mappings.
+PDPArchive `-02` does not fully define non-IMAP mappings.
 Until it does, POP3 and local-only mail use separate declared, versioned Thunderbird profiles.
 Both retain the PDPArchive layout and standard fields, use stable opaque string identifiers, omit inapplicable IMAP-only metadata rather than fabricating it, and keep optional additions namespaced.
+Exports preserve source folder nesting.
+Account-portability imports preserve that nesting, and translations of folder names that are unsafe on the destination use a stable mapping so repeated imports identify the same folder.
 The POP3 profile describes mail downloaded from a configured POP3 source.
 The local-only profile describes app-managed mail with no remote source server.